ckaye24/internship-journal/README.md

 - I have learned how to create branches, merge changes, and perform rebasing.

 ## July 6, 2025 (SUNDAY)
--I learned about Git’s detached HEAD and relative references.
+- I have learned about Git’s detached HEAD and relative references.